IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 </form>
 ```

-Seemingly this form looks okay, but there is a security vulnerability, after submiting a form using a get request the
+Seemingly this form looks okay, but there is a security vulnerability, after submitting a form using a get request the
 browser stores the request url and all the input fields containing a name in it will be in the url and hence in
 the users browser's history and url bar here is how it looks like:
 [browser bar image]